Gaussian beta ensembles: the perfect freezing transition and its characterization in terms of Beurling-Landau densities: Introduction

-We start with some notation.
 For a function $f$, we will use $f^{-1}$ to denote $1/f$ (rather than the inverse function).
 Many quantities depend on the sample-size $n$, but we often drop this dependence in the notation.
 For expressions $a$ and $b$ depending on $n,x,y,\varepsilon$, we write $a\lesssim b$ and $a \simeq b$ to indicate there is a constant $C>0$ independent of $n,x,y,\varepsilon$ (but possibly depending on other parameters) such that $a\le C b$ and that $a\lesssim b \lesssim a$ respectively.
 Finally, an averaged integral is denoted by